eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 - Read event on the connection socket
 - Read event on the upstream socket

-Since this stage involves receiving a message from the client, reversing it and sending it back, we will not be needing upstream. `xps_upstream` module will be implemented in Stage 9.
+Since this stage involves receiving a message from the client, reversing it and sending it back, we will not be needing upstream.
+Upstream will have its own module (`xps_upstream`) and will be implemented in Stage 9.

 - **Read event on listening socket:**
   When a read event occurs on a listener, we will call a function `xps_listener_connection_handler()` (which will be implemented in `xps_listener` module) to handle it.
-This function is responsible for accepting the connection and creating an instance of `xps_connection`.
+This function will be responsible for accepting the connection and creating an instance of `xps_connection`.
 - **Read event on connection socket:**
   When a read event occurs on a connection, we will call a function `xps_connection_read_handler()` (will be implemented in `xps_connection` module) to handle it.
 This function will read the message from the client, and send back the reversed string.